*️️️️️️*️️️️The ability to communicate in German is essential**

 We are 3 km from the nearest village, with a small shop, church and pub.
 The nearest towns are about 20 minutes away but it's sometimes possible to get a lift there with teachers from school to do a bit of shopping or just have a cup of coffee.
 At weekends when we have Saturday school, there are bus trips to Coburg or other towns in the local area.

 Every 2 weeks boarders return home and Assistants use this time to relax or travel.
 There are buses to main train stations (Fulda or Lichtenfels) for these exeat weekends, which make them a great time for personal travel.
+Some assistants choose to accompany our international students to famous German cities for these weekends.

 Living in a rural part of Germany, on the border between the states of Bavaria and Thuringia (the border between former East and West Germany), can feel isolated and secluded at times; on the other hand, the nature can prove incredibly relaxing and therapeutic.